 - Whether the employer took taxes out of their checks.

 - Whether the contractor was exclusively bound to the employer or if they could work for whomever they wanted.

 - Whether a uniform was provided by the employer.

 - Whether tools or other materials were provided by the employer.

 - Whether the contractor set their own hours or were given a schedule.

 - Whether specific instructions on how to do the job were provided or if the contractor was allowed to decide how to approach the job.

-This list is not exhaustive, so if you are an independent contractor who may have a workers’ compensation claim, it is important to speak with an Illinois workers’ comp attorney.
+This list is not exhaustive, so if you are an independent contractor who may have a workers’ compensation claim, it is important to speak with an Illinois workers’ compensation attorney.

 Rubens Kress and Mulholland is a Chicago law firm concentrating in workers’ compensation cases.
 Boasting a history of successful workers’ compensation settlements and verdicts, Rubens Kress and Mulholland will fight hard to get you the compensation you deserve, charging no fee unless you collect.